Hundreds arrested, but 100 remain holed up at Hong Kong university

 The measure was withdrawn in September, but the demonstrations have continued as a broader protest of China's control over the island.

-Jasmine Leung and Matt Bradley reported from Hong Kong.
-Yuliya Talmazan from London.
+Jasmine Leung and Matt Bradley reported from Hong Kong and Yuliya Talmazan from London.